-This program allows you to work towards a certification in both Bilingual Education and Early Childhood-6th Grade Generalist.
-Bilingual education teachers are in high demand in Texas, as well as the rest of the country.
-Bilingual teacher positions often come with an additional stipend to your salary.
+This program allows you to work towards certifications in both Bilingual Education and Early Childhood-6th Grade Generalist.
+Bilingual education teachers are in high demand in Texas and across the U.S. Bilingual teacher positions often come with an additional stipend to your salary.

-Additionally, Austin Independent School District is currently awarding our Bilingual Education majors a $5000 scholarship during the last four semesters of our program with no strings attached after graduation.
+Additionally, Austin Independent School District is currently awarding our bilingual education majors up to $5000 in scholarships during the last four semesters of our program with no strings attached after graduation.

-Through the PDS, you will earn up to 800 hours of classroom experience, far exceeding the 30-hour requirement set by the State of Texas.
+Through the PDS, you will earn up to 800 hours of classroom experience, far exceeding the 30-hour requirement set by the state.
 You will be well prepared to demonstrate leadership and experience in your teaching position.